vaubarth/anypath/README.rst

     >>> path_provider.get_requirements()
     {'modules': ['requests', 'paramiko'], 'executables': ['git']}

-If the requirements for HttpPath (the requests module) would not be met calling `check_requirements()` would raise an exception:
+If the requirements for HttpPath (the requests module) would not be met calling :code:`check_requirements()` would raise an exception:

 .. code-block:: python